How to avoid a ticket or tow

 Parking privileges at MIT will not be granted or renewed for any person who has outstanding parking violations.

-You may pay for violations in cash or check in person at the Parking and Transportation Office or send a check, made payable to "MIT Parking", to:
+You may pay for violations online or in person by cash or check at the Parking and Transportation Office.
+You may also mail a check made payable to "MIT Parking" to:

 MIT Parking and Transportation Office

 Cambridge, MA 02139